mzinsmeister/OxidSQL/README.md

  - crashing and burning (no, but it panics) when someone enters a query that results in a cross product

 ## Current and upcoming TODOs:
- - Implement B+Tree based indexes
+ - Implement B+Tree based indexes (initial B+Tree implementation done)
- - Replace self-written SQL parser by the quite advanced sqlparser crate
+ - Implement fast MVCC transactions
+ - Implement Recovery
+ - Implement a better execution engine (likely compiling)
+ - Properly integrate the HyperLogLog sketches that are already maintained on inserts into the optimizer especially for join selectivity estimation
  - Try getting a postgres protocol based server to work with the pgwire crate
  - Implement some basic SELECT additions like GROUP BY/HAVING, LIMIT, ORDER aswell as UPDATE and DELETE (and DROP TABLE)
- - Properly integrate the HyperLogLog sketches that are already maintained on inserts into the optimizer especially for join selectivity estimation
- - Implement Recovery
- - Implement fast MVCC transactions
  - Maybe move everything over to async (at least evaluate it)
  - Maybe move everything over to optimistic/hybrid latches (probably would have to implement them myself first)
  - Maybe move to a more advanced buffer manager (evaluate a very optimized hash table vs vmcache and ways to handle variable size)
- - Implement a better execution engine (likely compiling)
+ - Evaluate other storage options (Columnar, PAX, Umbra-like Mini-PAX,...)